Letterbook/FEP/feps/fep-a4ed.md

 All Fediverse Enhancement Proposals must be written in English, be properly formatted as CommonMark [CommonMark] and be reasonably grammatical.

-Authors should use inclusive language and examples and refrain from using oppressive terminology [Internet-Draft-terminology-00].
+Authors should use inclusive language and examples and refrain from using oppressive terminology [Internet-Draft-terminology].

 ### Proposal Title and Identifier